vneshikj/vneshikj/README.md

 ## Hi there👋, I'm Viktor

-I'm deeply passionate about embedded systems and find great joy working in teams to bring projects to life.
+Passionate about embedded systems and bringing projects to life.

 ### My Favourite Tools